-Relocation – would you be offered services of a relocation agency abroad?
+Relocation – would you be offered the services of a relocation agency abroad?
 Or are you expected to take care of all the errands yourself?
-Will you be offered a reimbursement of the costs if you choose to hire a relocation agency or real estate agent?
+Will you be offered reimbursement of the costs if you choose to hire a relocation agency or real estate agent?
 Or would your employer will offer a lump sum as a part of an installment allowance?

-Finance – find out all the details regarding your new expatriate salary, taxation, allowances and all other benefits in kind.
-Read about different expats allowances in our article.
+Finance – find out all the details regarding your new expatriate salary, taxation, allowances, and all other benefits in kind.
+Read about different expats’ allowances in our article.

-Real Estate in home country – would your employer help you in selling your property in your home country if you choose to?
+Real Estate in your home country – would your employer help you in selling your property in your home country if you choose to?
 Would you be given support to keep your property?
 Would you be offered trips to visit your home unit?

-Expat’s Tax Advise – clarify how you will be taxed: according to you local country or German taxation system?
+Expat’s Tax Advise – clarify how you will be taxed: according to your local country or German taxation system?
 If you get tax relief in your local country due to investments or because your spouse is unemployed or earns less, would you be able to keep this benefit?
 If your spouse would like to work in Germany would (s)he be offered tax advice as well?

 Immigration – who will take care of the immigration procedure for you and your family?
-Are you being offered a immigration support by a specialist or your host HR department will handle the work permit and residency issues?
+Are you being offered immigration support by a specialist or your host HR department will handle the work permit and residency issues?

 3. Ask for cross-cultural training in Germany.